StanBankras/browser-technologies-2021/README.md

 ## Web API research
 I am most likely going to research the [MediaStream Image Capture API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Image_Capture_API) for this project, since I might be able to offer users the feature to capture an image and directly put it into their album.

+## Progressive enhancement idea
+The goal of this project is to build a fully progressive enhanced website that works on many different browsers, with / without javascript and with / without CSS.
+Here's how I technically plan to achieve these so-called layers:

+### 1. HTML only layer
+* Allow user to login with their previous ID (to continue with their albums)
+* If they don't have an ID, allow them to generate one
+* Through every navigation, pass this ID with requests to the server and make sure the server always sends it back in the generated HTML
+* Use form methods to communicate data to the server

+### 2. HTML & CSS layer
+* Potentially add a more neat progressive disclosure pattern to the album creation page
+* Communication/navigation through the server is the same as the first layer, as there is no javascript yet

+### 3. HTML, CSS & Javascript layer
+* Possibility to use client-side rendering to avoid page refreshes and give the user a more 'appy' experience, as calls for data are handled by Javascript.